parw8649/CST438-Project1/README.md

 Guide to install and use -  Android Studio Artctic Fox|2020.3.1 Patch 2

-Project status - In development (Updation, Deletion, Heart rate and Activity goals pending)
+Project status - Complete, all functionalities implemented

 Development environment for integration :- None